Sandy Denny: Official releases

 Although Denny had a devoted following in her lifetime, she did not achieve mass market success.
-In the years since her death, her reputation has grown.
+In the years since her death, her reputation has grown and there have been a number of releases.

+1985–1987

 A four-album box set entitled Who Knows Where the Time Goes?
 (1985) was produced by her widower Trevor Lucas and Joe Boyd and included a number of rare and previously unreleased tracks by Denny, either solo or with Fairport Convention (1968, 1969, 1974) and Fotheringay (1970).
 This was the first public indication that a large cache of unreleased material existed.
 A one-disc subset of these recordings was subsequently issued on CD by Island in 1987 entitled The Best Of Sandy Denny.